StructureFold2/StructureFold3/manual/sf3_manual.md

 native to either Linux or MacOS systems.
 For a listing of these dependencies, check the top of page 1.
 Depending how these are installed, permissions and the path may need to be set up for each dependency.
 StructureFold3 will automatically call some of these programs.
-To check that  you have successfully installed StructureFold3 and all of the core dependencies, try executing the test script, sf3_test_sf3.py, in a new shell.
+To check that  you have successfully installed StructureFold3 and all of the core dependencies, try executing the test script, [sf3_test_sf3](#sf3_test_sf3.py), in a new shell.
 The script will notify the user of any missing dependencies that are not available in the path or for which the user does not have adequate permissions to run.
-If you plan to customize the StructureFold3 pipeline and forgo the use of suggested trimming software, these dependencies do not need to be installed and set up.
+If you plan to customize the StructureFold3 pipeline and forgo the use of suggested trimming or mapping software, these dependencies do not need to be installed and set up.

 This manual makes the best attempt possible to detail the present StructureFold3 tool set and demonstrate its use.
 However, it is nearly impossible to plan for all contingencies.
 While the software is provided ‘as is’, we are eager